OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

 ### 4. Teacher
- The role **‘teacher’** can access users list in Courses, Groups and their progress.
+ The role **'teacher'** can access users list in Courses, Groups and their progress.
- Also, **‘teacher’** can see all Daily reports in Dairy.
+ Also, **'teacher'** can see all Daily reports in Dairy.
  This role can access, create, update _Lectures_, _Homeworks_ and _Quizzes_.
  Permissions for **'teacher'** role:
  * Auth